reqT/reqT-lang/README.md

 # reqT-lang

-* reqT-lang is a library and language for software requirements modelling.
+* reqT-lang is a library and language for software requirements modelling written in Scala.

 * reqT-lang helps you structure requirements into semi-formal natural-language models using common requirements engineering concepts.